 Once you set your priorities, stick to them!
 Wedding budget planning is an excellent way for a couple to work together to accomplish a goal.
 Budgeting also offers the advantage of a sneak peek into the way your future spouse handles money.

 Destination weddings are not for the faint of heart.
-At the end of the day, all that matters is that you and your partner are celebrating the wedding you want.
+At the end of the day, what matters is that you and your partner have the wedding you want.
 If the couple agrees on the first rule, then a destination wedding is definitely for you!

 It’s crucial to keep in mind that destination weddings averaged 30%-40% of invited guests accepting pre-pandemic.
 We saw that once vaccinations began to roll out, that number skyrocketed to 50%-55%.
 We recommend using that number as a guide when developing your guest list.